 So what makes women go to any lengths to stay attractive?
 Do we (wrongly?) assume that men are that shallow, that they would judge a woman only by her looks?
 Should we give the guys some credit as for looking for other qualities?

 I’ve been lucky to have had a man that loved me for all that I am.
 At my best and my worst.
-And I’d like to think that only a man that still loves me at my worst, is the one that deserves me.
-And the only one I could put up with in the long run.
+And I’d like to think that only a man that still loves me at my worst, is the one that I could put up with in the long run.